Dolorama Weg: The Hut-To-Hut Trek for Beginners in the Dolomites

 What Is the Best Season for the Dolorama Trail?

 Mountain weather can be quite unpredictable, so when is the best time to embark on a hut-to-hut hike?
-In line with other hikes in the Dolomites and the Alps, the season for the Dolorama Route typically runs from mid-June to mid-September.
+In line with other hikes in the Dolomites and the Alps, the season for the Dolorama Weg typically runs from mid-June to mid-September.
 Before and after this period, the rifugios (mountain huts) close their doors, as the mountains can experience heavy snowfall.
 Staying overnight at the huts is not possible outside the season.

 Although mountain weather can change rapidly, a typical day in the Dolomites is characterized by clear blue skies and bright sunshine.
 If you're less fortunate, expect occasional rain showers and afternoon storms, often accompanied by thunderstorms.